Dawnflash/binance-trading-helper/README.md

 # Binance trading helper

-This python script creates a market buy order followed by a limit sell order with a set profit.
+This python script creates a market buy order followed by limit and/or market sell orders with a set profit.
 This only works at binance.com.

-Do not overuse, Binance only allows 100 orders per 10s.
+Do not overuse, Binance only allows 100 orders per 10s and roughly 1200 requests per minute.
 You might get rate limited otherwise.

 ## Requirements